 Pontius Pilate was the fifth prefect of the Roman province of Judaea.
 He condemned Jesus to death at this place.

-Though it’s been believed that Jesus was sentenced here where the Antonia Fortress was, the latest research says it was near the Jaffa Gate.
+Though it’s believed that Jesus was sentenced here where the Antonia Fortress was, the latest research says it was near the Jaffa Gate.

-2nd station: Jesus carries the cross and gets flogged
+The 2nd station: Jesus carries the cross and gets flogged

-Church of the Flagellation<
+Chapel of the Flagellation

 Jesus was forced to carry the cross and a spine crown on his head, then get flogged by the Roman soldiers.